The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 The rail journey between Amsterdam and Berlin is quite scenic and you will pass through green countryside of eastern Netherlands and through Germany.
 It is always fun to guess the moment when you have crossed the border, as this is not marked.

-If you are taking a train earlier in the day you should see the Intercity Berlin coming the opposite direction every hour or so.
+If you are taking a train earlier in the day you should see the ICE trains coming the opposite direction every hour or so.

 Some points of interest on the German side are the Kaiser-Wilhelm monument on the Wittekindsberg hill near Minden and the old Volkswagen factory at Wolfsburg station.
 These are both on the northern side of the train and are more clearly seen on the Berlin-Amsterdam leg.

-If you are travelling from Amsterdam to Hamburg, Copenhagen and other Scandinavian destinations you can use the Intercity Berlin from Amsterdam to Osnabrück and then change there for the ICE train to Hamburg.
+If you are travelling from Amsterdam to Hamburg, Copenhagen and other Scandinavian destinations you can use the ICE from Amsterdam to Osnabrück and then change there for a domestic German ICE train to Hamburg.

 Amsterdam Central Station